-As a PHC member you and your family have access to a comprehensive counselling and support service provided by AXA ICAS Limited.
+As a PHC member you and any family members (over the age of 16) have access to a comprehensive counselling and support service provided by AXA Health Services Limited.

 If you are feeling upset, worried or stressed or have a medical concern, qualified counsellors are on hand to support you.
 They will help you to explore and understand your issues and provide guidance and action which could include self-help or face-to-face counselling where clinically appropriate.